Bfsg LLC Sells 5,454 Shares of iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY)

-Bfsg LLC cut its stake in shares of iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY – Free Report) by 38.5% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+Bfsg LLC trimmed its holdings in shares of iShares 1-3 Year Treasury Bond ETF (NASDAQ:SHY – Free Report) by 38.5% in the 2nd quarter, HoldingsChannel.com reports.
 The institutional investor owned 8,717 shares of the company’s stock after selling 5,454 shares during the quarter.
-Bfsg LLC’s holdings in iShares 1-3 Year Treasury Bond ETF were worth $707,000 at the end of the most recent quarter.
+Bfsg LLC’s holdings in iShares 1-3 Year Treasury Bond ETF were worth $707,000 as of its most recent filing with the Securities and Exchange Commission.

 iShares 1-3 Year Treasury Bond ETF Increases Dividend